 By Tracy Tsai, ACC, CPC

-As a leader, delegation is one of the most important tools that we have.
+As a woman leader, delegation is one of the most important tools that we have.
 It is a crucial leadership skill, as it creates space for us to focus on the strategic components of our role.
 When we effectively delegate to team members, it also provides opportunities for them to grow.

-However, delegating effectively can also be one of the most difficult things for leaders to do.
+However, delegating effectively can also be one of the most difficult things for women leaders to do.
 Much of this can be attributed to our underlying beliefs about delegation.
 For example, you might resist delegating because you think it would take too long to teach someone else, and that it would be quicker just to do it yourself.
 Or you might not trust that others would complete the work as well as you would, or in the way that you want it done.
 In other words, “If I want it done right, I have to do it myself!”

 You might also feel badly about delegating because you see it as overburdening others.
 Research from Columbia Business School shows that women are more likely than men to feel guilty about delegating, and are also more likely to view delegation as aggressive and assertive.
 Another belief that can hold you back from delegating is seeing delegation as a sign of weakness.
 You may fear that others think you aren’t capable of handling the responsibilities on your own.
 Delegating also requires planning and time, and when you’re already overwhelmed with work, it can seem like just another item on your never-ending to-do list.